wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

     4. Configure Elastic Stack to use encrypted connections:

       4.1.
-We need to create all certificates separated by component.
+We need to create all certificates separated by host.
 After the creation, you will have to distribute the certificates into the hosts according to the component installed on those hosts.
 First, we will create the specification file ``/usr/share/elasticsearch/instances.yml``:

         .. code-block:: yaml